King of the Gypsies

 The title King of the Gypsies has been claimed or given over the centuries to many different people.
 It is both culturally and geographically specific.
 It may be inherited, acquired by acclamation or action, or simply claimed.
 The extent of the power associated with the title varied; it might be limited to a small group in a specific place, or many people over large areas.
 In some cases the claim was clearly a public-relations exercise.
-As the term Gypsy is also used in many different ways, the King of the Gypsies may be someone with no connection with the Romani.
+As the term Gypsy is also used in many different ways, the King of the Gypsies may be someone with no connection with the Roma.

-It has also been suggested that in places where their crimes were prosecuted closely by local authorities the "King of the Gypsies" is an individual, usually of low standing, who places himself in the risky position of an ad hoc liaison between the Romani and the "gadje" (non-Romani).
-The arrest of such a "King" limited the criminal liability of the Romani.
+It has also been suggested that in places where their crimes were prosecuted closely by local authorities the "King of the Gypsies" is an individual, usually of low standing, who places himself in the risky position of an ad hoc liaison between the Roma and the "gadje" (non-Roma).
+The arrest of such a "King" limited the criminal liability of the Roma.

 Bulgaria

 Mustafa Shibil

-Mustafa Shibil (killed in 1870), a Muslim Roma, claimed the title during his time in the Balkan Mountains near Sliven during and after the Crimean War.
+Mustafa Shibil (killed in 1856) claimed the title during his time in the Balkan Mountains near Sliven during and after the Crimean War.

 The Gypsy King is associated with mythical powers of being able to part water with his sword, a spade, and his head, after it had been cut off, according to tales collected in 1981 from the Romani people in Bulgaria.

 England

 Gypsy leaders

 The Boswells were for centuries one of England's largest and most important Gypsy families.
-The Boswell clan were a large extended family of Travellers, and in old Nottinghamshire dialect the word bos'll was used as a term for Travellers and Romani in general.
+The Boswell clan were a large extended family of Travellers, and in old Nottinghamshire dialect the word bos'll was used as a term for Travellers and Roma in general.
 Hence, many claiming the title King of the Gypsies come from the Boswell family.